Crimdahl/FlagTracker/README.md

 -Manual Reconnect Permissions: The permission level required to use the Reconnect subcommand to attempt to reconnect the script to Twitch.
 (Default: Moderator)

 -Manual Gist Upload Permissions: The permission level required to use the Gist subcommand to upload the current log file to Crimdahl's Gist.
 (Default: Caster)

+-Twitch oAuth Token Expiry Display Permissions: The permission level required to use the Token subcommand to display information about the current Twitch oAuth Token.
+(Default: Moderator)

 ### Commands